apollo-mapping/ap-tilezen-mapbox-styles/README.md

     tileUrl: "https://your-vector-server.com/all/{z}/{x}/{y}.mvt",
     // resource url is the base location for your style's sprites and fonts
     resourceUrl: "https://your-vector-resource-server.com",
+    // localization type to use for certain labels.
+Pass inn ISO 639-1 two-letter language code
+    // ie "en" which turns {name} into {name:en} and defaults to {name} if nothing is passed in.
+    // only used for country, region, ocean and sea labels as localization properties did not work with others
+    localization: "en"
 });

 const myMapBoxStyle = styleFactory.createStyle(APOLLO_BRIGHT_STYLE);